Waterworks Faucets Review & Rating Updated: May 1, 2026

 Waterworks ran into considerable financial trouble during the Great Recession of 2007-2010 and filed for voluntary Chapter 11 reorganization in bankruptcy.

-It was purchased out of bankruptcy in 2009 by Design Investors LLC, an investment group organized by Peter Sallick specifically to purchase Waterworks.
-Mr. Sellick is the son of Waterwork's founders and the current CFO and Creative Director at Waterworks.
+It was purchased out of bankruptcy in 2009 by Design Investors LLC, an investment group organized by Peter Sallick, son of the founders, specifically to purchase Waterworks.

 It sells through authorized showrooms in the U.S. and U.K. where trained designers can help buyers create a coordinated Waterworks suite for a bathroom, kitchen, or bar.

-Wherever you buy a Waterworks faucet, however, do not expect deep discounts.
 Waterworks enforces a minimum advertised pricing (MAP) policy to discourage discount retailing, especially over the internet.

-Not being a Waterworks dealer, we are not privy to the actual MAP agreement but calculate that the maximum discount from tWaterworks' suggested retail price that may be advertised is 30%.
+Not being a Waterworks dealer, we are not privy to the actual MAP agreement but calculate that the maximum discount from Waterworks' suggested retail price that may be advertised is 30%.

 Waterworks is a design and marketing company, not a manufacturer.
 It does not make its own faucets.

 According to the company, they are "made in France without compromise."

-Our research shows, however, that while most Waterworks faucets are indeed made in France, some have been and still are manufactured elsewhere.
+Our research shows, however, that while many Waterworks faucets are indeed made in France, some have been and still are manufactured elsewhere.

-For its accessories, furnishings, plumbing fittings and fixtures, the company sources far and wide.
-We found over fifty suppliers from at least twelve different countries during our two-year lookback period.
+For its accessories, furnishings, plumbing fittings, and fixtures, the company sources far and wide.
+We found over fifty suppliers from at least twelve different countries during our two-year look-back period.

 Most of the suppliers are from Italy and the rest of Europe.
-A few are now from from China and Taiwan.
+A few are now from China and Taiwan.
 A sampling of the company's suppliers include:

 The collections are getting more interesting and more creative year by year.

-The company uses outside design talent, but not heavily.
-The design firm of Roman and Williams, for example, created the R. W. Atlas lighting, fittings and hardware collections for Waterworks based on late 19th-century fin-de-siècle industrial motifs.
+Robin Standefer and Stephen Alesch, founders of the design firm of Roman and Williams, for example, created the R. W. Atlas collection based on late 19th-century fin-de-siècle industrial motifs.

-In addition to its own designs, Waterworks expands its offerings by buying faucet lines designed by other companies.
 The Etoile collection, for example, is the creation of Volevatch S.A., the French manufacturer.
 Volevatch designed and manufactures the faucets and owns the designs.

 The striking Easton kitchen faucet collection appears to be a slight variation of a design.

-If the company's standard collections are not exclusive enough for your mega-mansion, five-star hotel, or Vegas casino, the Waterworks Studio will design a one-of-a-kind faucet just for you.
-Of course, you may have to buy a minimum of several hundred facets to recoup the sizeable cost.
+If the company's existing collections are not exclusive enough for your mega-mansion, five-star hotel, or Vegas casino, the Waterworks Studio will design a one-of-a-kind faucet just for you.

 "will naturally age, patina, and take on their own individual appearances as they are exposed to time, climate, environment, and handling …"

-Technically, it's true that these metals exhibit the basic characteristic of living finishes – they react with their environment and will tarnish over time.
-But, their reactivity varies.
-Some react so weakly that they are normally not considered by the faucet industry to be living finishes.
+Technically, it's true that all of these metals exhibit the basic characteristic of living finishes – they react with their environment and will tarnish over time.
+But their reactivity varies widely.

-Pure gold is non-reactive.
+Pure gold is entirely non-reactive.
 Gold is one of the "noble" [1] metals in chemistry.
 It does not react to the environment at all and does not tarnish.
 It is inert.

 Chrome and nickel are weakly reactive.
-They actually do tarnish, creating a thin protective coating over the surface of the faucet that is virtually invisible and no more than a minor nuisance.
-It darkens the finish slightly and dulls the metal's sparkle but a quick buff with a soft cloth wipes away the tarnish (and any water spots), restoring the faucet's gleam.
+They actually do tarnish, creating a thin protective coating over the surface of the faucet that is virtually invisible and never more than a minor nuisance.

-Understanding Waterworks Finishes
+Understanding Living Finishes

 However, if aged and tarnished to a unique patina that is never exactly the same from faucet to faucet is your preferred aesthetic, then a Waterworks living finish may be just what you are looking for.
+The faucet then becomes quite literally "care free."

 Visualizing the aged look of a finish can be a problem, however.
 Waterworks never shows a finish in its aged state.
 Its images are of new faucets in pristine factory-fresh finishes.

-Finishes described as "vintage" or "dark" have been artificially aged at the factory using chemicals to induce rapid tarnishing.
+"Vintage" or "dark" have been artificially aged at the factory using chemicals to induce rapid tarnishing.
 This process creates a patina that, according to the company, "normally takes months or years to achieve."
-The three chemically altered finishes in the Waterworks' palette are Dark Nickel, Vintage Brass, and Dark Brass.

 Some faucets are available in , what the company calls "mixed finishes" in which a base finish is paired with a trim or accent finish.
-The available options are Brass/Dark Nickel, Matte Nickel/Brass, Nickel/Dark Nickel, Brass/Copper.
+The available options are Brass/Dark Nickel, Matte Nickel/Brass, Nickel/Dark Nickel, and Brass/Copper.

 A few faucets such as those in the Easton or Henry collections may include wood trim as an option.

-The most common coating is some form of clear lacquer, usually applied at the factory.
-Waterworks, however, does not lacquer its finishes.
+Waterworks, however, does not clear-coat its finishes.
 Instead, it leaves overcoating to the buyer using a carnauba paste wax.
-Unlike lacquer which is reasonably permanent, wax requires periodic renewal.

 Metal Finishes